-The issue of spousal support is often a challenging and divisive aspect of the divorce or separation process.
-In addition to the obvious financial issues that arise, there are many emotions associated with paying or receiving spousal support.
+The issue of spousal support is often a challenging aspect of the divorce or separation process.
+In addition to the obvious financial concerns that arise, there are many emotions associated with paying or receiving spousal support.
 At Vacca Family Law Group, we aim to help our clients structure realistic spousal support plans that will allow them to move forward with a sense of financial and emotional security, regardless of whether they are the party paying or receiving support.

 It is important to differentiate between spousal support and child support.
 While spousal support is meant to help a spouse become self-supporting, child support is for the benefit of and care for the child.
 Under New York law, parents are obligated to support their children until the age of 21.

-- The couple agrees in advance that specific spousal support amounts will be paid based on the length of the marriage, the amount of assets being divided or some other terms.
+- The couple agrees in advance that specific spousal support amounts will be paid based on the length of the marriage, the amount of assets being divided, or some other terms.

 Contact Us to Reach Positive Spousal Support Solutions